PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/test_infrastructure/README.md

 - `vnet_key`       - (`string`, required) a key describing a VNET defined in `var.vnets`.
 - `subnet_key`     - (`string`, required) a key describing a Subnet found in a VNET definition.
 - `size`           - (`string`, optional, default to `Standard_D1_v2`) a size of the test VM.
+- `custom_data`    - (`string`, optional) custom data to pass to the test VM.
+This can be used as cloud-init for Linux systems.